LusKingLab/3DMembraneReconstruction/README.md

 # 3DMembraneReconstruction

-The is a package to reconstruct 3D membrane fluorescent/brightfield microscope images/movies.
+This is a package to reconstruct 3D membrane fluorescent/brightfield microscope images/movies.
+Original code developed by Yao Zhao; updated by Jessica Williams.

 ## System Requirement